datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 called ``github`` (exactly like you have done in :ref:`yoda_project` with the ``midterm_project`` subdataset).
-However, in order to be able to link the contents stored in Dropbox, you also need to configure a *publication dependency* to the ``dropbox-remote`` sibling -- this is done with the ``publish-depends <sibling>`` option.
+However, in order to be able to link the contents stored in Dropbox, you also need to configure a *publication dependency* to the ``dropbox-for-friends`` sibling -- this is done with the ``publish-depends <sibling>`` option.

 .. code-block:: bash

    $ datalad create-sibling-github -d .
-DataLad-101 --publish-depends dropbox-remote
+DataLad-101 --publish-depends dropbox-for-friends
-     [INFO   ] Configure additional publication dependency on "dropbox-remote" .: github(-) [https://github.com/adswa/DataLad-101.git (git)]
+     [INFO   ] Configure additional publication dependency on "dropbox-for-friends" .: github(-) [https://github.com/adswa/DataLad-101.git (git)]
      'https://github.com/adswa/DataLad-101.git' configured as sibling 'github' for <Dataset path=/home/me/dl-101/DataLad-101>